-- 11. Based on the current profile, the dialog will filter the names of downloaded folder that matches the name of the current profile as files ready to import. - 12.
+- 12. Based on the current profile, the dialog will filter the names of downloaded folder that matches the name of the current profile as files ready to import. - 13.
 The dialog will give a count of the number of found instances in the current directory.

-- 13. If the returned number does not reflect what has been downloaded, the user can check the data and ensure the naming or filter text matches the instances. - 14.
-The available entities will be returned.
+- 14. If the returned number does not reflect what has been downloaded, the user can check the data and ensure the naming or filter text matches the instances. - 15.
+The available entities will be returned to the user for selection.
+These were entities whose information was captured in the field.